top of page

 It is worth noting that Buffalo Trace is not part of the popular Kentucky Bourbon Trail.
 The trail is an organised program, owned and operated by the nonprofit Kentucky Distillers’ Association (KDA), which owns the trademark and phrase “Kentucky Bourbon Trail.”

-Launched in 1999, at the start of the American whiskey resurgence, the trail has proved extremely successful, with more than two million people visiting the Kentucky Bourbon Trail distilleries in 2022 alone.
-Visitors like us, from all corners of the globe, come to get their Bourbon Trail “passports” stamped at distilleries across the State.
+Launched in 1999, at the start of the American whiskey resurgence, the trail has proved extremely successful, with more than 2.7 million people visiting the Kentucky Bourbon Trail distilleries in 2024 alone.
+Visitors like us, from all corners of the globe, come to get their Bourbon Trail “passports” stamped (though sadly this is now done via an app) at distilleries across the State.
 It brings $9 billion into the state's economy every year and provides more than 22,500 jobs.

-Unable to reach a compromise during legal proceedings over a trademark, Sazerac withdrew both Buffalo Trace and Barton 1792 from the Kentucky Distillers’ Association in 2009, ending their official association with the Kentucky Bourbon Trail.
+In 2009, after a legal dispute over a trademark, Sazerac withdrew both Buffalo Trace and Barton 1792 from the Kentucky Distillers’ Association, ending their official links to the Bourbon Trail.

 The Entrance